 Midsummer, the viewing platform that overlooks the lake gets very, very busy.
 Peyto Lake is the third most visited lake in Banff, after Moraine Lake and Lake Louise.

-However, be mindful of the terrain nearby at Bow Summit as it is in avalanche terrain and winter visitors strongly encouraged to have avalanche training and proper equipment (beacon, probe, and shovel).
+However, be mindful of the terrain nearby at Bow Summit as it is in avalanche terrain and winter visitors are strongly encouraged to have avalanche training and proper equipment (beacon, probe, and shovel).

+Other great vantage points can be seen from Bow Summit and Caldron Peak.
 You can also visit the lake’s shoreline, but the real magic of Peyto Lake is from a distance, with the whole landscape in view.

 Can You Hike Down to Peyto Lake?